 The following video demonstrates the necessary steps to accomplish the BJJ standing properly flying armbar variation.
 Have fun!

-Helicopter armbar movement is among the most impressive submission techniques in BJJ martial arts.
+The helicopter armbar movement is among the most impressive submission techniques in BJJ martial arts.
 It is a rapid, brutal, spectacular armlock submission that, when executed correctly, may be very effective.
 You’re undoubtedly wondering who was the first fighter to try the helicopter armbar?

 Braulio Estima, Gracie Barra’s black belt, was the first BJJ fighter who tried the helicopter armbar.